-However, understanding how competition and home prices influence your mortgage rate will help you be better prepared to shop around and negotiate with lenders.
+However, understanding how competition and home prices influence your mortgage rate will help you be better prepared to shop around and negotiate with mortgage lenders.
 And finding the best deal is the biggest thing you can do to secure a lower rate in the short-term, according to a report by the California-based fintech startup Haus.
-“We found that there is a 75 basis point spread (0.75%) across lenders,” says Ralph McLaughlin, chief economist with Haus.
+“We found that there is a 75 basis point spread (0.75%) across lenders,” says Ralph McLaughlin, chief economist at real estate data firm Kukun, and formerly with Haus.
 So finding the lender with the lowest rate is important.

 Simple supply and demand will play into your mortgage interest rate.
 “It creates bidding wars when there are a lot of lenders servicing an area,” Sykes says.
-So purchasing or owning a home where there is no shortage of lenders will work in your favor.
+So purchasing or owning a home where there is an abundance of lenders will work in your favor.

-While the prevalence of online lenders will help you find and compare offers, regardless of where you live, the presence of physical offices makes a difference.
-“We did an analysis last year where we found that local bank concentration also matters,” McLaughlin says.
+While the prevalence of online mortgage lenders will help you find and compare offers, regardless of where you live, the presence of physical offices makes a difference.
+A Haus analysis found that local bank concentration also impacts your interest rate.
 “There was a pretty strong correlation between the number of brick-and-mortar banks in a market per capita, and mortgage spreads.
-Markets that had a lot more banks per capita had lower spreads, which means that their rates were lower, all else equal.”
+Markets that had a lot more banks per capita had lower spreads, which means that their rates were lower, all else equal,” McLaughlin says.

 The size of your mortgage matters, so housing prices in your area can make a difference in your interest rate.
 “The elephant in the room is loan balance.
 It costs the same to originate a million-dollar mortgage as it does a $100,000 mortgage, but the million-dollar mortgage is going to make that lender more money,” McLaughlin says.